- Make/Cancel an Appointment

 The Writing Center’s main office is located on the lower level of the Student and Academic Services Building North (SASB).
-Go to the SASB website for directions and parking information.
-The Writing Center also has a satellite office in Greenlaw Hall, Room 221.
+For more information and for a map, visit the UNC Writing Center Location page.

-During the fall and spring semesters, the main Writing Center in SASB is open 9-8 Monday-Thursday, 9-4 Friday, and 5-8 Sunday.
-The satellite office in Greenlaw 221 is open during the daytime only; hours vary, so use “Make an Appointment” to see when openings for tutoring are available at Greenlaw.
-Summer hours vary; call 962-4799 for information.
+During the Spring 2017 semester, the Writing Center is open 10-8 Monday, 10-9 Tuesday, 10-8 Wednesday-Thursday, 10-4 Friday, and 4-8 Sunday.
+Hours vary, so use “Make an Appointment” to see when openings for coaching are available at both of our locations in SASBN and Greenlaw.
+Summer hours vary; call 962-7710 for information.

 Yes.
 Both of our spaces are accessible by elevator.

-Both graduate students and undergraduates serve as tutors in the Writing Center.
-Tutors come from departments across campus and receive extensive training from the Writing Center directors.
+Both graduate students and undergraduates serve as writing coaches at the Writing Center.
+Coaches come from departments across campus and receive extensive training from the Writing Center directors.

 Nothing.
 Writing Center services are free.